noahcalvo/pixie/src/README.md

 <img src="https://static.wikia.nocookie.net/zelda/images/f/f3/Ciela_Artwork.png/" alt="Toonlink blue pixie companion" width="251" height="266">
 <br/>
-Hello and welcome to the Pixie project. <br/>
+:wave: Hello and welcome to the Pixie project. <br/>
-The vision is to create a verbose skeleton project that can be used to jumpstart app ideas. <br/>
+:eyes: The vision is to create a verbose skeleton project that can be used to jumpstart app ideas. <br/>
-This will save time that would usually be spent initializing React, Express, nodeJS and Mongo, as well as setting up a test suite.<br/>
+:hourglass: This will save time that would usually be spent initializing React, Express, nodeJS and Mongo, as well as setting up a test suite.<br/>
-As the project continues to grow, I hope to add more features such as:
+:crystal_ball:As the project continues to grow, I hope to add more features such as:

 - an authentication suite
 - a deployment pipeline
 - hosting instructions
-- a sample README.
+- a sample README. <br/>
   Bon voyage!

 ## Hosting Instructions